 No Bake Protein Bars

 Flaked sea salt is optional, but I love that salty sweet flavor that it brings to sweet recipes like this one.
 Trust me on this!

 Step 6: Chill the bars until the chocolate is set, around 1-2 hours.
 The chocolate should be hardened on top.
-Cut the bars into 16 pieces.
+Cut the bars into 12 pieces, or more if you want smaller protein bars.

+No Bake Protein Bars